ASLeonard/pangenome_summer_school/slides/lecture_0.md

 This is especially relevant to agriculture, where "the same species" can be highly diverse.

+. . .

-Consider what happens if our sample is diverged (either in one region or the whole genome) compared to the reference. \
+Consider what happens if our sample is diverged (either in one region or the whole genome) compared to the reference.

+---

+# Why use a pangenome?

+![reference bias in alignment](img/reference_bias.svg){ width=65% }

 Genomics mutations/sequencing errors make aligners second-guess themselves...

-![reference bias in alignment](img/reference_bias.svg){ width=65% }

 ---